GSA/idmanagement.gov/_playbooks/playbook-signword.md

 ## View Digital Signatures

-{% include alert-warning.html content="If you use Word 2013 or newer, and open a digitally signed Word 2007 or 2010 document, you may have compatibility issues." %}
+{% include alert-warning.html heading="Word Version Compatibility Issues" content="If you use Word 2013 or newer, and open a digitally signed Word 2007 or 2010 document, you may have compatibility issues." %}

 You can view digital signatures in an incompatible Word document in one of three ways: